d-w-moore/irods-dev-orientation/building_progit.md

 - `cd ..` to exit the `ruby` build directory
 ---

-## Now we are equipped to compile all format of the the book from  the repository:
+## Now we are equipped to compile all formats of the book from  the repository:
-- First, locally clone the repo:
+- First, locally clone the repository (aka 'repo'):
 ```
 git clone http://github.com/progit/progit2
 ```